martinohanlon/BlueDot/docs/recipes.rst

 bluetooth
 ---------

-You can interact with the Bluetooth adapter using BlueDot.
+You can interact with the Bluetooth adapter using `BlueDot`_.

 pairing
 ~~~~~~~